orokgospel/My_DataEngineering_Glossary/Data_Engineering_In_Finance_Daily_Activities.md

 -- Step 2: Create Indexes on the Joined Table
 CREATE INDEX idx_t1_column1 ON JoinedTable(t1_column1);
 CREATE INDEX idx_t2_column3 ON JoinedTable(t2_column3); -- Note: Adjust the column names and data types according to your actual tables.
+-- Optional: Analyze the table for statistics
+ANALYZE TABLE JoinedTable COMPUTE STATISTICS;
+-- Optional: Gather optimizer statistics
+EXEC DBMS_STATS.GATHER_TABLE_STATS('YOUR_SCHEMA', 'JoinedTable');
+-- Now you can query the JoinedTable for faster results SELECT * FROM JoinedTable WHERE t1_column1 = 'some_value';